-As a nine-year-old, I spent a Midwestern summer hula hooping under a large oak, trying to perfect my ability to make the purple-and-white hoop travel from my forehead to my ankles and back up and down.
+As a nine-year-old, I spent a Midwestern summer hula hooping under a large oak, trying to make the purple-and-white hoop travel from my forehead to my ankles and back up and down.

 One afternoon my neighbor returned from the day shift at John Deere and unraveled a green hose.
 Shirtless, freshly showered at the factory, dark hair parted to one side, he watered his lawn.
 Over the next few weeks, he painted his house turquoise.
-He planted flowers with large wooden wagon wheels in snow-white crushed rock.
-Then, in a final act that caused me to stop hooping in mid rotation, he took out a brush and painted dark green vertical lines between the cinder blocks of his home’s foundation.
+He planted flowers in large wooden wagon wheels and snow-white crushed rock.
+Then, in a final act that caused me to stop hooping mid-rotation, he took out a brush and painted dark green vertical lines between the cinder blocks of his home’s foundation.

-I’m married and have two sons (13 and 6) who keep me busy.
-In 2015 I completed a Master’s Degree through University of Missouri-Columbia.
+My partner and I have two sons.
+In 2015 I completed a Master’s Degree through Missouri School of Journalism.
 My research focused on academic prose, audience inclusion and knowledge sharing.
 This piece for The Atlantic was inspired by my research.